apache/spark/docs/sql-ref-syntax-ddl-alter-view.md

 |Table Properties            |[....]    |       |
 +----------------------------+----------+-------+

--- Do the select on tempdb.view1 before and after the `ALTER VIEW` statement to verify.
+-- Use `DESC TABLE EXTENDED tempdb1.v2` before and after the `ALTER VIEW` statement to verify.
 -- Change the view definition
 ALTER VIEW tempdb1.v2 AS SELECT * FROM tempdb1.v1;